-You can communicate your technical questions through our Web portal and receive answers back by email, fax, or phone.
-Also, if you have design problems, you can upload your design files to receive assistance.
-We constantly monitor the cases created from the web portal throughout the day.
+You can communicate your technical questions to our email address and receive answers back by email, fax, or phone.
+Also, if you have design problems, you can email your design files to receive assistance.
+We constantly monitor the email account throughout the day.
 When sending your request to us, please be sure to include your full name, company name, and your contact information for efficient processing of your request.